GammaTechMK/gamma_smart_pagination/README.md

 ## How to use

+1. Simply create a `GammaSmartPagination` widget.
+2. Wrap it around any scrollable widget (ListView / GridView).
-Simply create a `GammaSmartPagination` widget, and pass it the required `GammaSmartController` and `ScrollController` along with any other available params.
+3. Pass it the required `GammaController` and `ScrollController` along with any other available params.

-> Tip: Keep in mind that `GammaSmartPagination` is actually a `SingleChildScrollView`, so be mindful to not have unbounded height in the parent widget
+> Tip: Keep in mind that `GammaSmartPagination` is actually a `SingleChildScrollView`, so be mindful to not have unbounded height in the parent widget.
+(ListViews wrapped with GammaSmartPagination need to have `shrinkWrap:true` and `NeverScrollableScrollPhysics`.)

 ```dart
 class ExampleApp extends StatefulWidget {